muffinista/before-dawn/README.md

 and when it detects that you have been idle, it will engage your screensaver.
 That's all there is to it!

+### A note for Linux/Wayland users

+When using Wayland, seemingly every time it's started the app will request permission to capture the screen.
+I get around this by running with `XDG_SESSION_TYPE=x11` set.

 ## Building It

 Steps for generating your own build Before Dawn are listed in [the